flanshu/flanshu/README.md

 ## Hi there 👋
-I am flanshu, currently doing my bachelors of technology in engineering physics,
+I am Flanshu Kundara , currently doing my bachelors of technology in engineering physics,

 <!--